ricardomaharaj/fullstack-starter/README.md

-# Starter Code
+# Fullstack Starter

-Starter code for different stacks
+Starter code for a NextJS fullstack app